-As an intern in Web Technology, you will learn how journalistic content is managed and produced in a leading political advocacy think tank and assist in the production and distribution of policy work on a broad range of issues.
-Interns will learn how to effectively provide solutions to assigned projects and improve quality control of both utilities and content; deal effectively with a variety of situations and find appropriate solutions in a rapid-response environment; acquire experience and essential training for developing new and innovative ideas; and gain hands on training in web and journalism best practices.
+As an intern on the Web Technology team, you will learn how journalistic content is managed and produced in a leading think tank and assist in the production and distribution of policy work on a broad range of issues.
+Interns will learn how to effectively provide solutions to assigned projects and improve quality control of both utilities and content; deal effectively with a variety of situations and find appropriate solutions in a rapid-response environment; acquire experience and essential training for developing new and innovative ideas; and gain hands-on training in web and journalism best practices.

-- Apply and enforce content standards that define the character of the CAP/CAPAF websites
+- Apply and enforce content standards that define the character of the American Progress websites.

-- Collaborate with Email, Social Media, Events, and other teams to launch new products and create effective online communications strategies
+- Collaborate with the Email, Social Media, and Events teams to launch new products and create effective online communications strategies.

-- Outstanding interpersonal/communication skills, keen attention to detail in oral and written work
+- Keen attention to detail in oral and written work.

-- Familiarity with web technologies; experience with WordPress, HTML5, and CSS3 a plus
+- Familiarity with web technologies; experience with WordPress, HTML5, and/or CSS3 a plus.

-- Experience with Salesforce.com, DIA/Salsa, Eloqua.com a plus
+- Experience with Salesforce, DIA/Salsa, and/or Eloqua a plus.

 Every internship includes an important core of administrative work, including database management, report distribution, and general office support.
 Other duties include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
 Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for our website.